Objectives of the changes

 - technical changes to the treatment of anti-competitive covenants

-- increasing the maximum number of Commerce Commissioners from six to eight to reflect the Commission’s growing responsibilities in recent years
+- increasing the maximum number of Commerce Commissioners from 6 to 8 to reflect the Commission’s growing responsibilities in recent years

 - making it easier for the Commerce Commission to cooperate with other domestic agencies by sharing information it holds, subject to appropriate safeguards.

-You can find out more about the changes by reading the following documents:
+Find out more about the decisions that led to these changes by reading the following documents: